lab9k/LabStats/templates/template.md

 * [User 1](https://github.com/rubenalliet)
 * [User 2](https://github.com/rubenalliet)

 ### 1.3.Commits
-This graph shows the amount of commits done by each user for Project 1.
+This graph shows the amount of commits done by each user for Project x.

 | Users                                    |        Commits          |
 | -----------------------------------------| ----------------------- |